jaynetics/bookay/README.md

 - support for nested folders
 - data import and export
 - scan for dupes and broken links
-- multiple users per instance
+- support for multiple users per instance
 - responsiveness and dark mode

 ## How to use